 Judge Crane was elected to the 13th Circuit in 2006.
 He presides over general civil and criminal dockets, as well as small claim dockets.
 Judge Crane is a native Boone Countian.
 Judge Crane graduated from the University of Missouri, Columbia, School of Law in 1987.
-Judge Crane has served as Presiding Judge of the 13th Circuit since January 31, 2017.
+Judge Crane served as Presiding Judge of the 13th Circuit from January 31, 2017 through January 30, 2021.

-Division 4 - Judge Jodie Capshaw Asel
+Division 4 - Judge Joshua C. Devine